yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-nonlinearoperatorscallback.md

 optimize([-5 <= x <= 5,y == -(x-2).^2],-exp(y),sdpsettings('solver','bmibnb'));
 ````

+This can cause problems for some solvers if they might perform badly on nonconvex equalities.

 ### Adding new operators

 Almost all built-in operators are already supported, but it might happen that you need to implement your own functionality (if you are lazy, you can often use the [sdpfun] functionality).

 To illustrate how this is done, we will work with the implementation of **exp**.
-Since almost all built-in functions in MATLAB behaves the same, the definition can almost always be done in the same way, and to simplify coding , the command **InstantiateElementWise** is available (which hides code very similiar to the code used in the [Ggraph-representations].
+Since almost all built-in functions in MATLAB behaves the same, the definition can almost always be done in the same way, and to simplify coding , the command **InstantiateElementWise** is available (which hides code very similiar to the code used in the [graph representations].
 This sets up the logic in YALMIP for the definition of an operator that works element-wise.
 As in the other modelling approaches, three outputs are assumed; a set of constraints, typically domain constraints, an operator description, and the input arguments.

 ````matlab
 function varargout = exp(varargin)